Skip to content

 • Hair and fur in AR stereo rendering is an unsolved problem I ran into face-first

-• Fur shaders rendered for one eye only — fully furred left, invisible right
+• Fur shaders rendered for one eye only: fully furred left, invisible right

 • Device deployment worked tethered but not as a standalone build

-The interesting part wasn’t what worked — it was what didn’t.
+The interesting part wasn’t what worked.
+It was what didn’t.
 The honest version includes the failures, because that’s where the learning actually happened.

 Click a page to read more · Use arrow keys to turn pages